DanielKim512/LexicalAnalyzer/README.md

     E --> T                 Some expression can be a term
     T --> T * F             Term * Factor
     T --> T / F             Term / Factor
+    T --> F                 Factor
     F --> -F                Unary Minus
     F --> +F                Unary Plus
+    F --> (E)               Parenthesis expression Factor
-    E --> a                 Factor can be a constant
+    F --> c                 Constant Factor
-    E --> (e)               Factor can be an expression in parentheses

-    The production rule set conforms to the standard of an LL Grammar and is not ambiguous.
-It should be read from left to right.
+    The production rule set conforms to the standard of an LR Grammar and is not ambiguous.